Interpretable Model Summaries Using the Wasserstein Distance: Numerical experiments

 \section{Numerical experiments}

-This section compares the method introduced in section 2 to a variety of competitors for a variety of sample sizes and data dimensions.
-For each condition we ran 100 experiments unless otherwise noted.

-To solve the optimal transport problems in our SLIM-p methods, we utilize the exact, short simplex optimal transport method of \citeauthor{Gottschlich2014}.
-In practice, approximate methods such as the Hilbert sorting method of \citeauthor{Bernton2019} performed well and are much faster computationally, but we present the results using an exact method.
+This section demonstrates the methods introduced in Section \ref{sec:setup} for a variety of data settings, sample sizes, and data dimensions.
+To solve the optimal transport problems in our SLIM-p methods, we utilize the exact, short simplex optimal transport method of \citet{Gottschlich2014}.